ENGLISH FOR CONGRESS POSITION PAPER (Revised March 2018)

-The current budget deficit of about $600 Billion understates the true deficit incurred this fiscal year because it does not include the diversion of any surplus Social Security trust fund receipts of over into the general operating budget (which are used to lower the publicized annual deficit total) and the value of new expenditure commitments made this year that will have to be paid for in future years.
-The recently approved increase in the national debt ceiling to $17 Trillion equates to approximately $60,000 per person for every resident and there is continuing need for periodic permanent increases of the ceiling by another Trillion or more.
+The current budget deficit of over $400 Billion understates the true deficit incurred this fiscal year because it does not include the diversion of any surplus Social Security trust fund receipts of over into the general operating budget (which are used to lower the publicized annual deficit total) and the value of new expenditure commitments made this year that will have to be paid for in future years.
+The recently approved increase in the national debt ceiling to well over $20 Trillion equates to more than $60,000 per person for every resident and there is continuing need for periodic permanent increases of the ceiling by another Trillion or more.
 In 1940, corporations paid about 60 percent of all income taxes, today that figure is about 16 percent.
 Currently, about sixty percent of corporations pay no Federal income taxes.
 Corporations should pay their fair share of the cost of running the Federal government and not continue to be subsidized by individual taxpayers.
 If corporations produce 30% of the Gross Domestic Product, they should pay at least 30% of the income taxes collected.

 Finally, the incredibly complicated Federal tax code needs to be greatly simplified by eliminating all tax deductions except the individual personal income and standard deduction exemptions.
 These should be calculated to determine localized tax-free personal deduction amounts that should be set well above minimum cost of living poverty income levels in the specific locations where taxpayers reside.
 Federal civilian employee pay now is adjusted for cost-of-living and pay comparability differences according to the geographic locations where Federal employees are employed.
 Why shouldn't individual income tax exemptions and standard deductions be calculated on the same basis?
 Personal taxable income and standard deduction exemptions should be determined for each three digit postal zip code where taxpayers maintain their permanent residence.
 This procedure would equalize tax exemptions for real localized differences in cost of living expenses.
 Elimination of all other deductions would end the grossly unfair subsidy that renters (especially the working poor who cannot afford to buy homes) now pay through their relatively higher income taxes, which are used to offset income tax revenue losses from the mortgage and home equity loan interest as well as the property tax deductions now given to all homeowners.
 Special one-time only 20 year low fixed-rate interest and property tax-deductible FHA and VA mortgage programs (with second mortgage or home equity lien prohibitions) should be implemented only for the working poor with incomes below 150% of locally-adjusted poverty levels that would be funded by Social Security Trust Fund reserve's receipts.